Before and after

 | Official venue control, execution, or account mutation | No | The native API remains the correct authority for those behaviors. |

 A migrated workflow is not finished when the first request returns.
-It should preserve route family, symbol, time window, cursor chain,meta.request_id, data-quality result, and the native calls that still remain authoritative.
+It should preserve route family, symbol, time window, cursor chain,meta.request_id, the data-quality result, and the native calls that remain authoritative.